The Power of One Clean Qubit in Supervised Machine Learning: IMPLEMENTATION ON IBM HARDWARE

-In this section, we describe our implementation of supervised machine learning based on DQC1.
-Our scheme is implemented on the ``$ibm\_perth$'' quantum processor, which is shown in Fig.\ref{hardware}, using IBM's open-source software interface Qiskit.
+In this section, we describe our implementation of supervised machine learning based on the DQC1 model.
+Our scheme was implemented on the ``$ibm\_perth$'' quantum processor, as shown in Fig.\ref{hardware}, using IBM's open-source software interface, Qiskit.

+Our demonstration were performed on ibm\_perth, which is a $7-$qubit superconducting quantum processor from IBM.
+It consists of fixed-frequency transmon qubits connected according to the coupling map of Fig.~\ref{hardware}.
+The device characteristics at the time of our demonstration were as follows: Median $T1: 137.24 \mu s$ Median $T2: 107.32 \mu s$ Median 1-qubit gate error: $0.03\%$ Median 2-qubit gate error: $1.06\%$ Median readout error: $4.56\%$ The code was implemented on top of Qiskit Machine Learning, which provides the dataset and the SVM kernels.
+The code and Qiskit version for these demonstration can be found online~\cite{code}.

 Fig.\ref{dqc}~(a) shows the schematics of our implemented circuit which is composed of two target qubits and three ancilla qubits.
 In the first part of the circuit, left to the dashed line, input states for control and target qubits are prepared.
 The mixed state preparation of target qubits are based on creating Bell states between target and ancilla qubits, followed by ignoring the state of ancilla qubits.
-The resulting state of the control and target qubits right before the dashed line is given by $\rho=\rho_{\text{control}}\otimes\frac{I_{2}}{4}$ where $\rho_{\text{control}}=\text{diag}(\cos^{2}\frac{\theta}{2},\sin^{2}\frac{\theta}{2})$.
+The resulting state of the control and target qubits right before the dashed line is given by $\rho_{\text{control}}\otimes\frac{I_{2}}{4}$ where $\rho_{\text{control}}=\text{diag}(\cos^{2}\frac{\theta}{2},\sin^{2}\frac{\theta}{2})$.
 By choosing $\theta=2\cos^{-1}(\sqrt{\frac{1+\alpha}{2}})$ the state of control qubit becomes $\frac{I_{1}+\alpha Z}{2}$.